-Because the Aid and Attendance benefit provides significant financial assistance to wartime veterans and their surviving spouses, the eligibility requirements are demanding.
+Because the Aid and Attendance benefit provides significant financial assistance to wartime veterans and their surviving spouses, the Aid and Attendance eligibility requirements demanding.

-Before going through the time and trouble of applying for benefits, you may want to know if you or your loved one meet the eligibility requirements for Aid and Attendance benefits.
+Before going through the time and trouble of applying for benefits, you may want to know if you or your loved one meet the requirements for Aid and Attendance eligibility.

 Eligibility requirements for Aid and Attendance can be broken down into four areas of eligibility.